krzemienski/awesome-from-stars/README.md

 * [kamkry-zz/AmdGPUH265Handler](https://github.com/kamkry-zz/AmdGPUH265Handler): A simple Python automation for AMD GPU-accelerated video encoding using H265 via ffmpeg
 * [ianyh/Amethyst](https://github.com/ianyh/Amethyst): Automatic tiling window manager for macOS à la xmonad.
 * [GPUOpen-LibrariesAndSDKs/AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF): The Advanced Media Framework (AMF) SDK provides developers with optimal access to AMD devices for multimedia processing
+* [semperai/amica](https://github.com/semperai/amica): Amica is an open source interface for interactive communication with 3D characters with voice synthesis and speech recognition.
 * [pegasusict/AMM](https://github.com/pegasusict/AMM): Audiophiles' Music Manager is a Python3/Laravel8 suite which tries to overcome the shortcomings of most music management programs out there.
 This project is in it's infancy and I use this as a study project.
 * [gabek/Amplitude-Brightscript](https://github.com/gabek/Amplitude-Brightscript): A Brightscript (Roku) library for submitting analytics to Amplitude
 * [Amplitude-Developer-Docs/amplitude-dev-center](https://github.com/Amplitude-Developer-Docs/amplitude-dev-center): Amplitude's Developer Center docs.